Daniel du Janerand

 Daniel du Janerand (18 July 1919 - 19 July 1990) was a French painter, muralist, and book illustrator.

 Artistic life

 He was born in the "Marais", center of Paris, on 18 July 1919.
 He studied at the École nationale supérieure des Beaux-Arts (National School of Fine Art) in Paris.
-He was a founder member of the Salon "Comparaisons" and a member of the Salon d'Automne, Salon de la Société Nationale des Beaux Arts (Fine Arts National Society), and the Salon des Peintres Témoins de leur Temps (Painters Witnesses of their Time).
+He was a founder-member of the Salon "Comparaisons" and a member of the Salon d'Automne, Salon de la Société Nationale des Beaux Arts (Fine Arts National Society), and the Salon des Peintres Témoins de leur Temps (Painters Witnesses of their Time).

-Daniel du Janerand exhibited in France, and internationally in the USA, Great Britain, Belgium, Germany, Switzerland, Canada, Mexico, Italy, Spain, Russia, and Japan.
+Daniel du Janerand exhibited in France, and internationally in the US, Great Britain, Belgium, Germany, Switzerland, Canada, Mexico, Italy, Spain, Russia, and Japan.
 His work is in museum collections in Fontainebleau, Lyon, Poitiers, Valenciennes, Villeneuve sur Lot, Créon, Gassin, and Saint-Maur des Fossés.